-By the end (of Reception, most children will begin to write on lines (lines will be 12mm in depth), and handwriting should be

-reasona bly si red with letters correctly formed.

--

-Key Sta ge 1

 All work to be done in pencil.

-Children will pegin to use 'DUMTUMS':
+Children will begin to use 'DUMTUMS':

-D date (written long or short on the left side of the page)
+- D date (written long or short on the left side of the page)

-U underline the date
+- U underline the date

-M - miss a line
+- M miss a line

-Т - title (usually in the form of a Learning Challenge indicated by 'LC')
+- T title (usually in the form of a Learning Challenge indicated by 'LC')

-U - underline the title
+- U underline the title

-M - miss a line
+- M miss a line

-S start work
+- S start work

-Year 1 - - initi ally the date and title will be recorded by an adult with the children beginning to do this, as appropriate, during the

-f the summer term.
-Short date will be used for all pieces of work except English (when the full day, date and month wil

-hildren will write on lines as appropriate to the individual child with 10mm depth lines being the target.
+Year 1 - initially the date and title will be recorded by an adult with the children beginning to do this, as appropriate, during the second half of the summer term.
+The short date will be used for all pieces of work except English (when the full day, date and month and year will be written).
+Children will write on lines as appropriate to the individual child with 10mm depth lines being the target.